Feminism in Norway: 1854 to 1879: Awakening consciousness

-In 1863, a new law is passed on the age of majority that succeeds that of 1845: women attained the age of majority at 25 years, as well as men.
+In 1863, a new law was passed on the age of majority that succeeded that of 1845: women attained the age of majority at 25 years, as well as men.
 As for widows, divorced and separated, they become major "regardless of age".
 In 1869, the age of majority was reduced to 21, although not without some wondering whether it was defensible for women.
 The committee of law, believing that women matured more rapidly than men, stated that this age is very suitable for her.
 In 1866, a law was passed establishing free enterprise (except for married women) so that anyone could obtain a license in their city.